bhoomika-pandey/Realtime-Emotion-Detection/README.md

 ## Overview

+This is a model which predicts fece expression from video.
+Like - Happy, Sad, Neutral, Surprise, Angry.
-Program is trained for 30 epochs and runs at 66% accuracy.
+Model is trained for 30 epochs and runs at 66% accuracy.

 ### Dependencies:
 * pip install numpy